viet34tqc/notebook/interview.md

 Why we shouldn't pre-optimize (with `useMemo` and `useCallback`)

 - Your code is more complex
 - React is very fast.
-If your component is pure, rendering your component one time or multiple times shouldn’t cause any differences on the actual UI.
+If your component is pure, rendering your component one time or multiple times shouldn't cause any differences on the actual UI.

 ## What is pure function